 Monitoring#

 The Monitoring Role is composed by the Prometheus and Grafana software.
-Grafana provides dashboards and some manual configuration of the repository requires a
+Prometheus extracts data from metrics and log files, that are then used by Grafana, which provides dashboards to monitor the Carbonio status.

 Install Packages#